Best Cheap Car Insurance With a Bad Driving Record (2026)

 Rates are for a 30-year-old man who lives in Pennsylvania and has a good credit score.

-Insurance companies believe people with a bad driving record are more likely to cause an accident in the future.
+Insurance companies believe people with bad driving records are more likely to cause accidents in the future.
 So they raise your rates to help pay for potential claims.

 Incidents that happened more than three years ago usually won't affect your rates.